Encana, PetroChina take $2.2 billion stab at joint venture

 “We never ever concluded that transaction, so there were a lot of discussion points that we never ultimately resolved,” Eresman said.

-The failed venture would have included Encana’s producing and undeveloped assets, as well as processing equipment, while Thursday’s deal with PetroChina’s new Phoenix unit is essentially the start of a new project, he said.
+A key difference between the agreements is that the failed one would have included Encana’s producing and undeveloped assets, as well as processing equipment, and Thursday’s deal with PetroChina’s new Phoenix unit is essentially the start of a new project, he said.

 Encana has spent the past couple of years attracting partners to other parts of its business and has sought more for such assets as the Tuscaloosa Marine Shale in Louisiana and Mississippi and Eaglebine Shale in Texas.